2.0 Authority Control

 - Make sure the UNAUTHORIZED disappears if possible.

-Which call number to use:
+Which call number should I use?

 If the record has a c and an 050 call number, use that call number!
 The series authority record overrides call numbers listed on the bibliographic record.